LORD-MicroStrain/SensorCloud/README.md

 The following resources are provided to help communicate with SensorCloud via the OpenData API in various programming languages.

-If you have any questions, please reach out to us through the [MicroStrain Support Portal](https://support.microstrain.com).
+If you have any questions or run into any issues, please let us know!
+[MicroStrain Support Portal](https://support.microstrain.com)

 ## API ##
 The documentation for out RESTful Web API can be found [here.](https://github.com/LORD-MicroStrain/SensorCloud/blob/master/API/README.md)